-State Relations Committee
+Federal and State Relations Committee

 State Leaders Network

-In an attempt to broaden the reach of the SRC, and to strengthen communications across state audiology groups, the Academy launched a quarterly series of meetings to include leaders from state audiology groups across the country.
+In an attempt to broaden the reach of state-level efforts, and to strengthen communications across state audiology groups, the Academy launched a quarterly series of meetings to include leaders from state audiology groups across the country.
 These meetings provide the opportunity for the exchange of ideas relative to legislation, organization management, and other relevant topics.
 Any state audiology group not currently participating can contact the Advocacy Coordinator.

-The SRC invites state audiology groups to prepare brief video updates for posting on the Academy web site.
-As state groups provide videos, the SRC will post them here for audiologists to access information on their own or other state activities.
+The FSRC invites state audiology groups to prepare brief video updates for posting on the Academy web site.
+As state groups provide videos, the FSRC will post them here for audiologists to access information on their own or other state activities.
 Any state audiology group interested in submitting a video should contact Kathleen Bishop.
 The Academy collects information from the state audiology organizations on current initiatives in advocacy and outreach (see here for a sample overview from 2020).